Patient Care Technician FAQs

 Will I be able to find a job?

 It’s important to note that no school can guarantee employment.
-Here at Dorsey Schools, we offer career services assistance to all eligible graduates of the Patient Care Technician program.
+Here at Dorsey Schools, we offer career services assistance to all completers of the Patient Care Technician program, however, job placement is not guaranteed by Dorsey Schools.
 You can learn more about the assistance our Career Services team offers by visiting our Career Services for Students and Graduates page.
-It is worth noting though that according to the US Department of Labor, Bureau of Labor Statistics, employment of nursing assistants and orderlies (positions that can be filled by Patient Care Technician graduates) is projected to grow by 17% from 2014 to 2024, which is much faster than the average for all occupations.a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of nursing assistants (positions that can be filled by Patient Care Technician graduates) is projected to grow by 9.7% from 2014 to 2024.
+It is worth noting though that according to the US Department of Labor, Bureau of Labor Statistics, employment of nursing assistants and orderlies (positions that can be filled by Patient Care Technician graduates) is projected to grow by 11% from 2016 to 2026, which is faster than the average for all occupations.a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of nursing assistants (positions that can be filled by Patient Care Technician graduates) is projected to grow by 9.7% from 2014 to 2024.
 Employment of orderlies (positions that can also be filled by Patient Care Technician graduates) is projected to grow by 8.8% from 2014 to 2024.b

 How much can I expect to make as a Patient Care Technician?